cadot-eu/debs/README.md

 For create deb from bash script
 `shtodeb bashFile` and Follow instructions

+# dns-refresh
+for refresh dns on terminal
+`dns-refresh`

 ## gcp

 git and commit with auto tags for package.json